HarZiXuan/receiptmind-cursor-hackathon/HTTP_ENDPOINTS.md

 ### 2. POST /receipt - Submit Receipt

 Submits a new receipt for an employee via employee ID.
+Accepts base64-encoded images and automatically uploads them to UploadThing.

 **Request:**
 ```bash